Giuseppe Farina: Post-World War II career

-1950 World Champion
+1950 World Drivers' Champion

 In 1950, Farina returned to Alfa Romeo for the inaugural FIA World Championship of Drivers.
 The opening race of the season was held at Silverstone Circuit, in front of 150,000 spectators.
 Farina won, with teammates Luigi Fagioli and Reg Parnell, completing an Alfa Romeo 1–2–3 finish.
+The victory made Farina the first of only three drivers to win on their World Drivers' Championship début.
+The other two are Johnnie Parsons, who won the AAA-sanctioned 1950 Indianapolis 500, 17 days later – and Giancarlo Baghetti, who won the 1961 French Grand Prix.

 At Monaco eight days later, a multiple pile-up on the first lap saw Farina spin out of a race that Juan Manuel Fangio went on to win.
 In the 1950 Swiss Grand Prix, Farina beat his teammate Fagioli into second.
 The next race, at Circuit de Spa-Francorchamps, saw Fangio beat Fagioli, with Farina finishing in fourth with transmission problems.
 At this stage, Farina still led the championship on points: Farina 22; Fagioli 18; Fangio 17.

 When Fangio won the 1950 French Grand Prix, Farina finished outside of the points in seventh.
 By the season finale on 3 September, the 1950 Italian Grand Prix, Farina was trailing his teammate by two points.
 For Alfa, Monza was home territory and so they fielded an additional car for Piero Taruffi and Consalvo Sanesi.
 It was the Ferrari of Alberto Ascari who put pressure on the Alfas during the early stages of the race, lying in second, in the knowledge that his car only needed one fuel stop to the Alfas' two, but he retired with engine problems.
 Soon after, Fangio's gearbox failed and Taruffi handed over his car, only for it to drop a valve and retire.
 Instead, first position and therefore the championship went to Farina.

-He continued with Alfa Romeo for the 1951 season, but was beaten by Fangio, who secured the title for the Milanese marque.
+He continued with Alfa Romeo for the 1951 season but was beaten by Fangio, who secured the title for the Milanese marque.
 Farina finished the season in fourth place, with his only world championship victory coming in the 1951 Belgian Grand Prix at Spa-Francorchamps.
-Farina switched back to Ferrari for 1952, when Grand Prix racing switched to Formula 2 specification, but had to take second place to team leader Ascari.
+Farina switched back to Ferrari in 1952, when Grand Prix racing switched to Formula 2 specification, but had to take second place to team leader Ascari.
 He won the non-championship Gran Premio di Napoli and Monza Grand Prix.
 Ascari's total domination of the championship had been a bitter blow to Farina's self-image.
 He also drove Tony Vandervell's Thinwall Special – a modified Ferrari 375 F1 car to second place in the end-of-season Woodcote Cup at Goodwood.